kapiliyer10/systemverilog-verification-projects/Riscv_RTL/README.md

-You can simulate using Vivado, ModelSim, or Verilator.
+You can simulate using Xilinx Vivado.

- Example (Vivado Simulation)
+ Example

 1\.
 Create a simulation project